omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - Endless Scroll of workouts
 - Add back button to previous search after filtering
 - Add filters currently active below search boxes after a filter is chosen
+- set maximum video and image size for displaying on webpage
+- add click to hide/show scaling on workout detail and instance detail pages.
+        - set default to hidden
+- ?remove number of times completed counter from instance_detail page?